 Before getting into specific details, I must repeat what I say every time.
 Fruits are extremely important when it comes to your quest of reversing fatty liver and I disagree with those who say that you should cut off fruits from your diet.
 You can read more about fatty liver and fruits here.

-Even the sweetest fruits are still better than most other food choices out there.
-Humans have been eating fruits for tens of thousands of years and our bodies have adapted to process them better than processed foods.
+Even the sweetest fruits are still better than most other food choices out there – especially those with added sugar (so any kind of sweets).
+Humans have been eating fruits for tens of thousands of years and our bodies have adapted to processing them better than they do processed foods.

 In order to answer the question “Are bananas good or bad for fatty liver,” we should look at some facts.
-The most important is the nutritional information of these fruits.
-So, according to Google, this is the nutritional information of a regular banana:
+The most important one is the nutritional information of these fruits.

 It is true, one medium banana does have a lot of sugar and carbs, but this doesn’t mean that we should completely ignore them, especially since we have to look at the other benefits it offers.

 Apart from the Potassium that I mentioned earlier, the vitamins and even a bit of Protein, one banana also provides something extremely important: Dietary fibers (like all fruits and vegetables).

 Finally, you can use a whole banana as a sweetener in various foods.
 You no longer add sugar, but bananas are usually sweet enough and have a pleasant aroma to taste good in most homemade sweets.

-So… should you eat bananas if you have a fatty liver?
+Can you eat bananas if you have a fatty liver?